Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Abstract

 \section{Abstract}

-Nematic fluctuations occur in a wide range of disparate physical systems from liquid crystals to biological molecules to solids such as exotic magnets, cuprates and iron-based high- superconductors.
-Spin-nematic fluctuations are thought to be closely linked to the formation of Cooper-pairs in iron-based superconductors.
-To date, it is unclear whether the anisotropy inherent in this nematicity arises from electronic spin or orbital degrees of freedom.
-We have studied the iron-based Mott insulators La$_{2}$O$_{2}$Fe$_{2}$O\emph{M}$_{2}$ \emph{M}\,=\,(S, Se) that are structurally similar to the iron pnictide superconductor.
-A spin nematic precursor phase was revealed by a critical slowing down of nematic fluctuations observed in the spin-lattice relaxation rate ($1/T_1$) obtained by nuclear magnetic resonance.
+Nematic fluctuations occur in a wide range of physical systems from liquid crystals to biological molecules to solids such as exotic magnets, cuprates and iron-based high- superconductors.
+Nematic fluctuations are thought to be closely linked to the formation of Cooper-pairs in iron-based superconductors.
+It is unclear whether the anisotropy inherent in this nematicity arises from electronic spin or orbital degrees of freedom.
+We have studied the iron-based Mott insulators La$_{2}$O$_{2}$Fe$_{2}$O\emph{M}$_{2}$ \emph{M}\,=\,(S, Se) which are structurally similar to the iron pnictide superconductors.
+They are also in close electronic phase diagram proximity to the iron pnictides.
+Nuclear magnetic resonance (NMR) revealed a critical slowing down of nematic fluctuations as observed by the spin-lattice relaxation rate ($1/T_1$).
 This is complemented by the observation of a change of electrical field gradient over a similar temperature range using M\"ossbauer spectroscopy.
+The neutron pair distribution function technique applied to the nuclear structure reveals the presence of local nematic $C_2$ fluctuations over a wide temperature range while neutron diffraction indicates that global $C_{4}$ symmetry is preserved.
 Theoretical modeling of a geometrically frustrated spin-$1$ Heisenberg model with biquadratic and single-ion anisotropic terms provides the interpretation of magnetic fluctuations in terms of hidden quadrupolar spin fluctuations.
-We find that nematicity is not due to orbital anisotropy, since the iron $d_{xz,yz}$ orbital degeneracy is locally broken due to an alternating orientation of the Fe\emph{M}$_{4}$O$_2$ octahedra.
-Neutron diffraction indicates that global $C_{4}$ symmetry is preserved.
-We find that the spin nematicity is closely linked to geometrically frustrated magnetism, itself emerging from orbital selectivity.
-Our findings highlight the interplay between orbital order and spin fluctuations in the emergence of nematicity in strongly correlated Fe-based oxychalcogenides.
+Nematicity is closely linked to geometrically frustrated magnetism, which emerges from orbital selectivity.
+The results highlight orbital order and spin fluctuations in the emergence of nematicity in Fe-based oxychalcogenides.
+The detection of nematic fluctuation within these Mott insulator expands the group of iron-based materials that show short-range symmetry-breaking.